openstack-archive/fuel-web/docs/develop/fuel_settings.rst

 server should have to the file */etc/astute.yaml* placed on every node.
 When Puppet is run facter reads this file entirely into a single fact *$astute_settings_yaml*.
-Then these settings are parsed by parseyaml function at the very beggining of site.pp file and set as rich data structure called *$fuel_settings*.
+Then these settings are parsed by parseyaml function at the very beginning of site.pp file and set as rich data structure called *$fuel_settings*.
 All of the setting used during node deployment are stored there and can be used anywhere in Puppet code.
 For example, single top level variables are available as